 Airports are busier than ever these days with travelers looking to head away on vacation and business travelers back on the road again.
 And busy airports usually mean headaches for flyers, with long lines at check-in counters, baggage drop-offs and, worst of all, security lanes.
-Waiting in long lines for security is one of the biggest contributors to travel-related anxiety — especially during busy travel periods like Thanksgiving and the December holidays.
+Waiting in long lines for security is one of the biggest contributors to travel-related anxiety — especially during busy travel periods like summer.

 Thankfully, though, there’s a way to largely bypass the security lines — and all the stress that comes with them.
 Enter CLEAR, the expedited airport security service that uses biometrics to verify your identity, eliminating the need to fumble around for your ID or passport.

 What is the CLEAR airport security program?

-In short, CLEAR uses your biometrics — either your eyes, face or fingerprint — to verify your identity, replacing the need for a TSA officer to manually check your passport or photo ID.
+In short, CLEAR uses your biometrics — either your eyes or fingerprint — to verify your identity, replacing the need for a TSA officer to manually check your passport or photo ID.
 Once your identity has been verified, you’ll be able to bypass the lines of travelers waiting for their ID to be checked and enter the security screening area.